Commercial content | 18+ | T&C's Apply | Play Responsibly

 Since it was built, the Wolves stadium has undergone a number of expensive renovations.
 The current Wolverhampton Wanderers stadium layout consists of four main stands - the Billy Wright Stand, the Sir Jack Hayward Stand, the Stan Cullis Stand and the Steve Bull Stand.

-The Wolverhampton Wanderers stadium capacity stands at 31,700, making it one of the largest stadiums in the Championship.
+The Wolverhampton Wanderers stadium capacity stands at 31,700.

 Whilst the majority of Wolverhampton Wanderers supporters hail from the city of Wolverhampton and its surrounding areas, there are many branches of the Wolverhampton Wanderers supporters club found across the country and various other countries across the world.
 The club have a large Scandinavian fanbase, in particular in Sweden, where the first ever English football match to be shown live there featured Wolves.